drufball/yosai/_drafts/complications.md

 <br />
 <br />

-They ran through the hallways, doing their best to balance speed with quiet footsteps.
+They ran through the hallways, doing their best to balance speed with stealth.
 Behind paper doors they heard card games and drunken arguments.
-This was one of Danzo's larger dens, meaning it was filled with a lot of cronies drinking away the day.
+This was one of Danzo's larger dens, meaning it was filled with a lot of cronies drinking the day away.

 They managed to make it pretty far before a hollow clanging sounded throughout the building.